andrewconnell/TrainingContent/Teams/04 Fundamentals of Microsoft Teams/Lab.md

 1. Add a new file to the **scripts** folder named **auth.ts**.

 1. Add the following to the **auth.ts** file.
-Note that there is a token named `[application-id-from-registration]` that must be replaced.
+Note that there is a token named `[app-id-from-registration]` that must be replaced.
 Use the value of the Application ID copied from the application registration page.

     ```typescript
     import * as Msal from 'msal';